ISSUE 4

 I. THE FLOOD LEVEL MARKER DEDICATION

-DEDICATION CEREMONY: Mayor of Boulder officially receives the Flood Marker for the City from Clancy Philipsborn, photo by Mary White, 2011.
+DEDICATION CEREMONY: Mayor of Boulder officially receives Flood Marker for the City from Clancy Philipsborn.
+Photo by Mary White, 2011.

-The 50 year, 100 year, 500 year flood levels, and the 1976 Big Thompson flood level (equivalent to about a 1000 year flood level) were clearly visible, dividing the sections of watery float glass.
-Creek path walkers stopped on our newly constructed “pull out” to join the festivities, look at the marker and read two colorful interpretive signs describing what to do if there is a flood, and Gilbert’s views on water management.
+The 50-year, 100-year, 500-year flood levels, and the 1976 Big Thompson flood level (equivalent to about a 1000-year flood level) were clearly visible, dividing the sections of watery float glass.
+Creek path walkers stopped on our newly constructed ‘pull out’ to join the festivities, look at the marker, and read two colorful interpretive signs describing what to do in case of a flood and Gilbert’s views on water management.
 The creek’s velocity and volume were unusually high, and muddy waters lapped over the bank, near the Marker base.

-An app code allows smart phones to connect to the web site recording the real time velocity of the creek flow .
-During the celebration, many joined in lively discussion of floods, the Boulder Creek water shed, and the meaning of the 100, 500 and Big Thompson levels.
+An app code allows smartphones to connect to the website, recording the real-time velocity of the creek flow.
+During the celebration, many joined in lively discussions of floods, the Boulder Creek watershed, and the meaning of the 100, 500, and Big Thompson levels.

 II.
 THE SITE: BOULDER, COLORADO

-BOULDER HAS A HISTORY OF HIGH RISK FLOODING and more floods are predicted.
+BOULDER HAS A HISTORY OF HIGH RISK FLOODING, and more floods are predicted.
 The City of Boulder is located at the base of Boulder Canyon.
-Three tributary creeks feed into Boulder Creek just before the waters leaves the mountains and flow thru the central part of Boulder.
-The extra flow and collapse of Barker Dam at the top of Boulder canyon contribute to a possibility of extreme flooding events.
-The first recorded photos of documented flood damage on Boulder Creek are from 1894, when a 100-year level flood swept thru the middle of town.
-Smaller floods occurred in 1914, 1919, 1921, 1938 and 1969.
-(1)
+Three tributary creeks feed into Boulder Creek just before the water leaves the mountains and flows through the central part of Boulder.
+The extra flow and collapse of Barker Dam at the top of Boulder Canyon contribute to the possibility of extreme flooding events.
+The first recorded photos of documented flood damage on Boulder Creek are from 1894, when a 100-year level flood swept through the middle of town.
+Smaller floods occurred in 1914, 1919, 1921, 1938, and 1969.1

 Four to five inches of rainfall in a thunderstorm could cause a fourteen-foot high wall of water that would reach Boulder in 45 minutes.

-A devastating flood of the same magnitude as Big Thompson is predicted to hit Boulder.
-It is more of a matter of “when” than “whether” it will happen.
+A devastating flood of the same magnitude as the Big Thompson is predicted to hit Boulder.
+It is more of a matter of when than whether it will happen.
 The question is whether or not people will be able to respond quickly enough to get to higher ground.
 Many public and private buildings and businesses are in harm’s way.
-The question is how many buildings will be damaged, how many lives lost and how much property damaged.
-Historical and present choices about what is built in the flood plain effect residents and future generations.
+The question is how many buildings will be damaged, how many lives will be lost, and how much property will be damaged.
+Historical and present choices about what is built in the flood plain affect residents and future generations.

 Differences of opinion about structural or non-structural flood mitigation started at the turn of the century in Boulder.
-Then the creek was a reciprocal for city waste.
-In 1910, pro-active citizens invited Frederick Law Olmsted Jr., a well-known landscape architect (his father Frederick Law Olmsted designed NYC’s Central Park) to revision the Boulder creek corridor.
-Olmsted suggested several ways to bring back the creeks as a beautiful part of the community and to move towards a “greenways” orientation.
+Then the creek was a receptacle for city waste.
+In 1910, pro-active citizens invited Frederick Law Olmsted Jr., a well-known landscape architect (his father, Frederick Law Olmsted, designed New York City’s Central Park), to re-envision the Boulder Creek corridor.
+Olmsted suggested several ways to bring back the creeks as a beautiful part of the community and to move towards a ‘greenways’ orientation.

 BOULDER CREEK VISION, 1923, City of Boulder website.